(Pain in the Testicles)

 - The treatment for testicular pain varies depending on the underlying cause, and may include pain medication, antibiotics, and surgical intervention.

-- The complications of the conditions causing testicular pain may include infection, impaired fertility, permanent damage to the testicle or loss of the testicle.
+- The complications of the conditions causing testicular pain may include infection, impaired fertility, and permanent damage to the testicle or loss of the testicle.

 - Only a few causes of testicular pain are preventable.